 - Text messaging

-- Text-to-give– This texting tool is fit for supporters and donors who have opted for your text blasts.
+- Text-to-donate– This texting tool is fit for supporters and donors who have opted for your text blasts.
 Mass texting allows you to broadcast your fundraiser’s primary details like cause, amount to be raised, and deadline.
 You can add a link to your fundraising page and make giving convenient.

 - Peer-to-peer texting– Also known as P2P texting, this method allows you to have a one-on-one conversation with supporters.
 Utilize this tool to converse with previous donors and make donation appeals.

 - Phone banking A phone banking tool helps you get in touch with your supporters personally and explain your cause in detail.
 If your nonprofit fundraising plan focuses on contacting past major donors, phone banking is a great way to show them respect and value.
 After all, you are asking them to support your cause, and a warm conversation can help in persuasion.

 - Past donors who have expressed this as the preferred communication mode